violettance/jupyter_notebooks/README.md

 ![Image Name](recycling_by_year.png)

-- After London won gold in the Environmental and Sustainability awards in Olympic Games, a decrease in financial and political support for recycling projects might have impacted the recycling rates.
+- After London won gold in the Environmental and Sustainability awards in Olympic Games, a decrease in financial and political support for recycling projects might have impacted.

 ![Image Name](recycling_by_area.png)